nrsharip/threejs-shmup/README.md

 ## Development

-1. Download and unzip the [source archive](https://github.com/nrsharip/threejs-shmup/archive/refs/heads/main.zip) to *./work directory/*
+1. Download and unzip the [source archive](https://github.com/nrsharip/threejs-shmup/archive/refs/heads/main.zip) to a *./work directory/*

    OR